Clement-Pirelli/IntroToFlutter/dart_basics.md

 Good news, control flow in dart is the same as in C, C++, C#, Java and a myriad of other languages. `while`, `if`, `for`, `switch`, the ternary operator, they're all there.
 That's it, really.

-Note that dart features a bunch of nice shorthands called null-aware operators. `var foo = x ?? y`, for example, is the equivalent of writing `var foo = (x != null) ? x : y`.
+Note that, akin to C#, dart features a bunch of nice shorthands called null-aware operators. `var foo = x ?? y`, for example, is the equivalent of writing `var foo = (x != null) ? x : y`.
 There are quite a few of them and although they're not crucial, they make code much easier to read.
 More information on null-aware operators can be found [here](https://medium.com/@thinkdigitalsoftware/null-aware-operators-in-dart-53ffb8ae80bb).

 ## Functions